dvob/k8s-wasm/k8s/api-server/README.md

 make quick-release-images KUBE_BUILD_PLATFORMS=linux/amd64
 ```

 This publishes the build artifacts to the `_output` directory.
-For the API-Server you can find the following artifacts:
+For the API server you can find the following artifacts:
 * Binary: `:/_output/release-stage/server/linux-amd64/kubernetes/server/bin/kube-apiserver`
 * Docker image (TAR): `./_output/release-images/amd64/kube-apiserver.tar`

-Depending on your setup you either have to copy the `kube-apiserver` binary to the server or publish the `kube-apiserver` Docker image somewhere to use it as your new API-Server.
+Depending on your setup you either have to copy the `kube-apiserver` binary to the server or publish the `kube-apiserver` Docker image somewhere to use it as your new API server.

 With the tool [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) you can publish a Docker image in the TAR format to a registry easily:
 ```
 crane push _output/release-images/amd64/kube-apiserver.tar dvob/kube-apiserver:magic-example
 ```

-Now you have to run the API-Server with the following options to enable our own MagicAuthenticator, MagicAuthorizer, and MagicAdmissionController:
+Now you have to run the API server with the following options to enable our own MagicAuthenticator, MagicAuthorizer, and MagicAdmissionController:
 ```
 --magic-auth
 --authorization-mode=Node,RBAC,Magic